Atlanta Jewish Film Festival

 “NICE, BUT NO.”

-The client quickly axed these taglines for one reason: the AJFF isn’t focused solely on Jewish culture.
+The client quickly nixed these taglines for one reason: the AJFF isn’t focused solely on Jewish culture.
 This was news to me.
 But having lines the client could react to, even if they rejected them all, led to an insightful conversation about the festival’s role helping people see pieces of themselves in another’s story.
-And by the end of our meeting, I had a clear direction for the next round.
+By the end of our meeting, I had a clear direction for the next round.

 MY HEADPHONES WERE CRANKED…